Skip to Content

 What to Expect During Treatment

 Before their first infusion, the patient takes preparatory steps to minimize side effects.
-In the week leading up to the infusion:
+In the week leading up to the infusion, the patient usually:

-• The patient must take at least five daily doses of folic acid.
+• Takes at least 5 daily doses of folic acid

-• The patient must receive one intramuscular injection of vitamin B12.
+• Receives 1 intramuscular injection of vitamin B12

-• The patient may be treated with a dose of a steroid the day before their first infusion.
+• Gets 1 dose of a steroid the day before their first infusion

-The patient will continue to receive folic acid and B12 supplements during and after treatment.
+The patient continues to receive folic acid and B12 supplements during and after treatment.
 They may also receive additional steroid shots on the day of and the day after treatment.

 • Stage 2: 30 minutes of rest

-• Stage 3: 75 mg/m2 of cisplatin infusion over two hours
+• Stage 3: Cisplatin infusion lasting about 2 hours

-Healthcare providers will monitor this procedure to ensure safety.
-They will keep an eye on blood cell levels, kidney function and liver function.
+Healthcare providers monitor this procedure to ensure safety.
+They keep an eye on blood cell levels, kidney function and liver function.

-After their first infusion, the patient will rest for the next three weeks.
+After the first infusion, the patient rests for the next 3 weeks.
 Then the patient may return for their next round of treatment.
 If they receive another infusion, they will spend more time resting and recovering afterward.

 There is no set number of times this cycle will be repeated.
-A doctor will tailor their recommendation to an individual’s needs.
-One study found more than half of pleural mesothelioma patients received at least six cycles of treatment with cisplatin and pemetrexed.
+A doctor can tailor their recommendation to an individual’s needs.
+One study found more than half of pleural mesothelioma patients received at least 6 cycles of treatment with cisplatin and pemetrexed.

 Preparing for Your Appointment